sensri108/px-deploy/docs/templates/metro/README.md

 <!-- If you update this, you probably also want to update the Migration and Async-DR documents -->
 # Metro-DR

-Deploys 2 clusters with Portworxs, Metro DR and an external etcd node running on master-1, sets up and configures a ClusterPair, configures a Metro DR schedule with a loadbalancer in front of the setup.
+Deploys 2 clusters with Portworx, Metro DR and an external etcd node running on master-1, sets up and configures a ClusterPair, configures a Metro DR schedule with a loadbalancer in front of the setup.

 # Supported Environments